9 Ways To Look Up the Property Value of a House (And How Trustworthy Each Is)

 Are tax assessor sites trustworthy?

 Tax assessor sites provide accurate information, such as the number of bedrooms and baths.
 However, in a hot market, they can quickly become outdated.
-In past years, Stives says that tax-assessed values were way off in his area.
-While they’ve somewhat caught up, he still thinks they’re low for move-in ready homes in excellent condition.
-Assessor values don’t take into account outside factors that may generate more demand for a property, and thus drive up its price, such as low housing inventory.
+In the past years, Stives says that tax-assessed values were way off in his area.
+While they’ve somewhat caught up, he still thinks they’re low for move-in-ready homes in excellent condition.
+Assessor values don’t take into account external factors that may increase property demand and drive up its price, such as low housing inventory.

 Because these values don’t truly reflect what happens in a free and open market, they lack a highly accurate valuation of your property.
 Assessed values should only be used as one vantage point in combination with other estimates.